Introduction

 All of the above benefits have a snowball effect on your employees.
 Because your employees are concerned about your company’s performance, the above benefits translate into stronger customer interactions that foster better customer relations.
 Trusted and appreciated employees are more likely to want their company to succeed.

-Not only that, but workplace transparency has a cascading impact that affects your bottom line.
+Not only that, but transparency in the workplace has a cascading impact that affects your bottom line.
 Employee engagement, effective communication, and excellent customer service will help you overcome any challenges your company will experience as it grows.
 You may establish and improve your firm and progressively increase its revenue with fewer obligations and challenges.

 Now the question is; how can you cultivate workplace transparency?
-The action must be taken in a top-down approach to creating a transparent work culture.
+The action must be taken top-down to create a transparent work culture.
 Managers and executives will be crucial in crafting your organization’s culture and work environment.

 The following are the top five ways management can encourage a culture of transparency within the workplace: